Understanding Social Security Disability

 - If working while filing for disability, are your earnings at “SGA” sustained gainful activity, which for 2020 is gross earnings of $1,260 or more per month?
 If so, you are not eligible for disability through the Social Security Act, regardless of the severity of your condition.

 - Do you have a medically determinable severe impairment(s) that limits your ability to perform basic job functions, and has it done so or will it do so for at least twelve months?

 - Can you do the work you previously did?

 - Can you do any other type of work?

 Additionally, the Compassionate Allowances initiative grants disability as soon as a diagnosis is confirmed.
 Examples of illnesses that qualify under the Compassionate Allowances initiative include pancreatic cancer, ALS, and acute leukemia.
 Social Security also has special situation programs for the blind or those with low vision, a disabled worker’s widow or widower, a disabled child, or a wounded warrior or veteran.

 There are many misconceptions regarding Social Security Disability, including the following:

 - All applications for SSD are initially denied.
-While a significant number of SSD applications are denied, not all are denied, with approximately 1/3 of all initial SSD applications being approved, depending on the state.
+While a significant number of SSD applications are denied, not all are denied.
+Approximately 1/3 of all initial SSD applications are approved, depending on the state.
 Of course, you want to do everything you can to maximize your chance of approval.
 Having an experienced attorney can help.
 In addition, you have the right to appeal if your initial SSD application is denied.